Estimation of Grouped Time-Varying Network Vector Autoregression Models: Numerical studies

 \section{Numerical studies}

-{5.\arabic{equation}} In this section, we conduct both the simulation and empirical studies.
-Section \ref{sec5.1} assesses the finite-sample performance of the developed methodology and verifies the main theoretical properties via the Monte-Carlo simulation, whereas Section \ref{sec5.2} applies the model and methodology to the export flow data collected in 90 counties.
-Throughout this section, we use the Epanechnikov kernel as $K(\cdot)$ in the estimation and testing so that Assumption \ref{ass:2}(i) is satisfied.
+{6.\arabic{equation}} In this section, we conduct both the simulation and empirical studies.
+Sections \ref{sec6.1} and \ref{sec6.2} assess the finite-sample performance of the developed methodology and verify the main convergence properties via simulation, whereas Section \ref{sec6.3} reports the empirical application to a network time series data set for UK temperature.